marcelduin/Micrio.Blogpost.wasm-v3/README.md

 The functions to decide what those tiles are, are quite different for 2D and 360&deg; images, the latter using a lot of 3D Matrix calculations, of which I will spare you the details here.

+So now we are at the point where everything is in place to draw a frame in Micrio.
+AssemblyScript needs to know:

-All I need to know in AssemblyScript are the dimensions of your browser window, and how the virtual camera is positioned and zoomed in, to return an array of `start` and `length` indices to WebGL, to draw the tiles:
+* The dimensions of your browser window
+* How the virtual camera is positioned and zoomed in

+And then returns an array of `start` and `length` indices to WebGL, to draw the tiles:

 ![The WebGL tile drawing function](img/drawtile.png "The literal tile drawing function")